Share:

 Learn • Cultivate • Meditate

-Explore our Dharma course schedule and workshops, specially designed to support your personal growth through learning, reflection and meditation.
+Explore our Dharma classes, workshops, and retreats designed to support learning, reflection, and meditation in daily life.

-Our classes are designed to foster personal growth, well-being and mindfulness in everyday life.
 To support meaningful learning and encourage quiet contemplation, our classes are intentionally kept small.
 This creates a more focused and supportive space where participants can engage deeply with the teachings and receive guidance tailored to their pace and needs.
-Whether you are new to the Dharma or seeking to deepen your practice, we provide a supportive space for learning and reflection.
+Whether you are new to Buddhism or continuing your practice, you are welcome to learn and reflect in a space that supports clarity, mindfulness, and personal growth.

 May your generosity bring wisdom, well-being, and happiness to yourself and all beings.